Why Does It Feel Like My Food Isnt Going Down? | Digestive Clues Explained

 Tumors and Growths

 Benign or malignant tumors within or pressing on the esophagus can obstruct its lumen.
-Early signs often include persistent sensation of blockage along with weight loss or pain.
+Early signs may include a persistent sensation of blockage, progressive trouble swallowing, weight loss, or pain.

 Neurological Disorders